WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-24-Testing-large-and-complex-transformations-with-round-trips.markdown

 ```

 We want to test the above across a large set of
-possible Cucumber inputs.
+possible Cucumber and BDDRuleSet inputs.
 We write a test method that
 looks like this:

 ```